pv/pydocweb/README.txt

    - Fill in ADMINS (they get mail when DEBUG=False and something fails)

 3. Create a "pull script" for your project.
-You can see some examples under modules/
+See "settings.py" for an explanation, and check the examples under modules/

 4. Create database by running::